Central London Community Healthcare NHS Trust

 Central London Community Healthcare NHS Trust is a NHS trust which provides community health services to a number of London boroughs, as well as Hertfordshire.

 History

 In 2009, the community service parts of Hammersmith and Fulham, Kensington and Chelsea, and Westminster primary care trusts merged, as part of the Transforming Community Services initiative.
 This combined organisation was established as an NHS trust on 1 November 2010.
 The organisation merged with Barnet Community Services on 1 April 2011.

-It has a back-office support contract with Capita for IT, recruitment, payroll, estates and facilities management services.
+It has a back-office support contract with Capita for IT, estates and facilities management services.

 It ran the Soho Square and Milne House general practices in Westminster but abandoned the loss-making contracts in July 2014.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 2577 full-time equivalent staff and a sickness absence rate of 4.04%.
 64% of staff recommend it as a place for treatment and 53% recommended it as a place to work.